matthewtberry/rapidjson/doc/tutorial.md

 ## Move Semantics {#MoveSemantics}

-A very special decision during design of RapidJSON is that, assignment of value does not copy the source value to destination value.
+A very special design decision of RapidJSON is that, assignment of value does not copy the source value to destination value.
 Instead, the value from source is moved to the destination.
 For example,

 ~~~~~~~~~~cpp
 Value a(123);